Gya7329/blog-frontend/README.md

 if you want to run api on localhost use # https://github.com/Gya7329/blog-api

- CHANGE API BASE URL PRODUTION TO IF YOU USING LOCALHOST SERVER
+ CHANGE API BASE URL PRODUTION  IF YOU USING LOCALHOST SERVER

 ### src > api >  index.js (for localhost server change base url from this file)